 As much as possible, build your diet on fresh produce, whole grains, beans and legumes, and nuts and seeds.
 These have all the nutrients our bodies need to function at their best.
 “Whole” foods (the opposite of “processed”) are those that have all their edible parts still attached – like sweet potatoes and apples with their skins on, or brown rice versus white.
 Whole foods have the synergy of all their original nutrients, exactly as nature intended.

 2. Have something fresh in every meal.

 It could be a handful of greens with a simple vinaigrette, extra tomato slices in your sandwich, or a heap of kimchi on a grain bowl.
 This small but mighty change can have a big impact.
-Not only does it give you a boost of micronutrients, but it develops your taste for fresh flavors and crunchy textures, teaching you to crave more vegetables over time.
+Not only does it give you a boost of micronutrients, but it develops your taste for fresh flavors and crunchy textures, teaching your palate to crave more vegetables over time.

 3. Strive for balance.

 In order to feel satisfied, we need to eat a balance of macronutrients (carbs, protein, and fat) as well as a variety of textures (crunchy, chewy, creamy) and flavors (salty, sweet, sour, bitter, savory).
-An unbalanced focus on one type of food (like a smoothie or soup fast, for instance) will inevitably cause cravings for its opposite (crunchy things).
+An unbalanced focus on one type of food (like a smoothie or soup cleanse, for instance) will inevitably cause cravings for its opposite (crunchy things).

 4. Not all calories are created equal.